What Is Foreclosure Mediation?

-How to Stop a Foreclosure With Mediation
+How Mediation Can Stop a Foreclosure

-Foreclosure Mediation Overview
+Foreclosure Mediation Process Step-by-Step

-If you live in one of the states, counties, or cities that offers a foreclosure mediation program, your bank must follow the program guidelines.
-The mediation process varies from program to program, but the process usually begins when the bank initiates a foreclosure in accordance with state law.
-Along with notice of the foreclosure, homeowners typically get:
+If you live in one of the states, counties, or cities that offer a foreclosure mediation program, your lender must follow the program guidelines.
+The mediation process varies from program to program, but the process usually begins when the lender initiates a foreclosure under state law.

 • a notice about the mediation program